eventlet/eventlet/README.rst

 This gap is now too high and can lead you to unexpected side effects and bugs in your applications.

-**Eventlet is now switching to legacy mode**. **Only maintenance for stability and bug fixing** will be provided. **No new features will be accepted**, except those related to the asyncio migration. **Usage in new projects are discouraged**. **Our goal is to plan the retirement of eventlet** and to give you ways to move away from eventlet.
+Eventlet now follows a new maintenance policy. **Only maintenance for stability and bug fixing** will be provided. **No new features will be accepted**, except those related to the asyncio migration. **Usages in new projects are discouraged**. **Our goal is to plan the retirement of eventlet** and to give you ways to move away from eventlet.

 If you are looking for a library to manage async network programming, and if you do not yet use eventlet, then, we encourage you to use `asyncio`_, which is the official async library of the CPython stdlib.

 If you already use eventlet, our goal is to allow you to smoothly migrate from eventlet to asyncio.
 We are currently thinking about solutions to make that kind of migrations possible.
 Only new features related to the migration solution will be accepted.